Victor Hwang posed a riddle to a TEDx crowd gathered in Georgia.

 The good news?
 Kauffman has discovered the answer, Hwang said.

-“But here’s the thing: When it comes to big challenges like jobs growth, inequality, poverty, there’s a huge gap between what we know and what we actually do what do,” he said.
+“But here’s the thing: When it comes to big challenges like jobs growth, inequality, poverty, there’s a huge gap between what we know and what we actually do,” he said.

 What has Kauffman learned?
 Hwang detailed four key observations: